Organ donation in the United States prison population: Practical barriers

 The primary method of execution in the United States is via lethal injection which generally involves the administration of three drugs: sodium thiopental, a sedative to induce unconsciousness, pancuronium bromide (Pavulon), a muscle relaxant to cause respiratory arrest, and potassium chloride to trigger cardiac arrest.
 Organ donation following this method of lethal injection is often compared to donation after circulatory death (DCD).
 Similar to DCD organ donation following lethal injection faces the challenge of gathering organs before they become unusable due to hypoxia.
 Both the American Medical Association and the American Society of Anesthesiology oppose their members from participating in executions, although their abilities to sanction members for doing so are limited.
 In order to avoid the transplanting physician's involvement in the death of the inmate, the cause of death must be determined to be from lethal injection, and not from the removal of the patients organs.
 This means that after lethal injection, the medical examiner waits 10–15 minutes to test for sign of cardiac activity before pronouncing them dead.
-During this time hypoxia destroying the organs becomes a serious issue, but removal of the organs any earlier risks making the removal of the inmate’s organs the cause of death and not the lethal injection.
+During this time hypoxia destroying the organs becomes a serious issue, but removal of the organs any earlier risks making the removal of the inmate's organs the cause of death and not the lethal injection.

 Additionally the facilities that oversee executions are not equipped to handle the organ removal surgery.
 Revamping these facilities to be able to handle such surgeries would be very costly.
 This leaves two other options, changing the location of execution to a hospital, or moving inmates to a hospital after their execution.
 The first option would be difficult due to hospitals not wanting to oversee executions, and the second option risks further hypoxia of the organs during the time it takes to transport the inmates.

 Moral and ethical considerations

 Some considerations for organ donation from those on death row mirror those of general prison population.
 Indirect coercion, and mental stress can possibly impair the ability of a death row inmate to make a fully informed decision.
-Becoming an organ donor may influence the appeals process, where sympathy or the chance of another individual benefiting from the inmates death may come into consideration.
+Becoming an organ donor may influence the appeals process, where sympathy or the chance of another individual benefiting from the inmate's death may come into consideration.
 Additionally there is fear that the possibility of organ donation could influence the judgement jurors who may weigh the possibility of someone being able to live at the expense of the accused when deciding their verdict.
 Thus, whether or not depriving death row inmates the ability to donate their organs is protecting their rights, or stripping them away, continues to be debated.